Get E-Book

 });

 The accepted socket can still write because it is a connected socket with its own handle.
 The server's listening handle is the part being closed.
-The connection callback already received a different socket.
+The connection callback already received a separate socket.

 Repeated close calls can produce errors depending on timing and server state.
 Treat close as a state transition.
 Own it with a flag if several parts of a program can request shutdown.